In a Nutshell

 COSC 3P99 projects will be marked by the supervisor.
 At the discretion of the supervisor, a final oral presentation may be scheduled.

-For COSC 4F90 projects an examining committee (consisting of the supervisor and a member of the Department’s faculty) will be formed, at the start of the project, by the Project Coordinator, typically based on the areas of interest of faculty and an equitable workload.
+For COSC 4F90 projects, an examining committee consisting of the supervisor and a member of the Department’s faculty, typically based on the areas of interest of faculty and an equitable workload needs to be formed.
 The examining committee will be present for the final oral presentation.
 After the presentation, the examination committee will meet in camera in order to arrive at the overall project mark, following the standard evaluation criteria.

 6. Department website